zopefoundation/zodbdocs/documentation/guide/writing-persistent-objects.rst

    An object that's loaded from the database is loaded as a ghost.
-This typically happens when the object is a subobject of another object who's state is loaded.
+This typically happens when the object is a subobject of another object whose state is loaded.

 We can interrogate and control an object's state, although somewhat indirectly.
 To do this, we'll look at some special persistent-object